 All materials on this Website (the "Site"), and the Site itself are protected by copyrights, trademarks and/or other intellectual property rights.
 These materials are owned by The Metal Arts Guild of Canada ("MAGC") or by the artists who created these materials.
 View Full Copyright Notice or this network's Terms of Service

 Posted by Mikiko Anhoco on December 18, 2018 at 3:00am

-Posted by Vuong Le on September 12, 2018 at 11:00pm
+Posted by christhanah274 on December 17, 2018 at 11:00pm

-Posted by leorno01 on September 12, 2018 at 11:30pm
+Posted by fusion33 on December 16, 2018 at 11:30pm

 Posted by suneo on December 14, 2018 at 4:14am

-Posted by jerrylost on September 7, 2018 at 4:14am
+Posted by chandler on December 10, 2018 at 1:06am

 Hello!
 I'm a beginner jewelry maker currently focused on sterling silver/ copper wire wrapped jewelry.
 This is mostly just a hobby, but I'd eventually like to make enough pieces to sell in local crafts fairs or potentially online.
 I'm wondering what kind of safety requirements need to be met to do this?
 For example, I know there are certain regulations regarding lead content in adult/children's jewelry that need to be met.
 As a beginning artist, how does one show that I'm using safe materials?
 I've mostly been ordering from US companies for my sterling silver wire (Fire Mountain Gems for example), and they do state that they follow US safety laws, but will that pertain to Canada?
 Does anyone know any Canadian suppliers of sterling silver wire that can prove they're following Canadian safety regulations?
 Would I need to send my stock out to labs to get tested?